ThePsyk3y/Quote-Generator/README.md

 - Fork the repository
 - Create a new branch (with your name).
 - Upload files in the new branch.
-- Create a pull request.
+- Create a pull request (to any branch other than 'main').